AAVSO/VStar/doc/ReadMe.txt

-This directory is intended to contain internal developer documentation, such as design docs and Javadoc.
+This directory is intended to contain internal developer documentation, such as GUI mock-ups, design docs and Javadoc.